Jason Heyward Preview, Player Props: Dodgers vs. Diamondbacks

 Jason Heyward At The Plate

-- In 19.8% of his games this year, Heyward has picked up at least one RBI.
-In seven of those games (7.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- In 20.6% of his games this season, Heyward has had at least one RBI.
+He's picked up more than one in 8.2% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.